junxit/us-congress-bills-112/metadata.md

 - 2012-05-18 — Placed on the Union Calendar, Calendar No. 341.
 - 2012-05-18 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 112-488.
 - 2012-05-18 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 112-488.
+- 2012-05-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-05-30 — Considered as unfinished business. (consideration: CR H3248-3249)
+- 2012-05-30 — Considered under suspension of the rules. (consideration: CR H3234-3236)
+- 2012-05-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4201.
+- 2012-05-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-05-30 — Mr. Stearns moved to suspend the rules and pass the bill.
+- 2012-05-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 2 (Roll no. 295). (text: CR H3234)
+- 2012-05-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 2 (Roll no. 295).(text: CR H3234)